Queensland - Protection Orders

 Breach of a protection order

 If the conditions of a protection order are broken (breached) by a respondent spouse, a criminal offence has been committed, and can be dealt with by the police.
-For a breach to have been committed, the respondent spouse must also have been:

 Women should report the breach to the police immediately so that they can take action.
 If the breach is not reported, the perpetrator of the abuse may consider the protection order to be useless and continue to abuse her.
 This is a crucial step that women can take to enforce their orders – the next step relies on the police response.